-Do I need to hire a lawyer?
+Do I need to hire a divorce lawyer?
 That’s a question no one really ever wants to ask themselves.
 In general, it probably means something is wrong.
 Maybe you’ve been arrested, perhaps you’re getting divorced.

 Related Reading: How Not to Handle Divorce